redaelkate/SmartLine/README.md

 # **SmartLine: AI-Powered Call Center Automation**

 SmartLine is an advanced AI-powered automation platform designed to replace traditional human call center agents with intelligent AI agents.
 These agents can handle a wide range of business tasks, including customer support, lead generation, order confirmation, and more.
-Built with **Django** (backend), **React.js** (frontend), and **MySQL** (database), SmartLine is a scalable and efficient solution for businesses looking to automate their operations.
+Built with **Django** (backend), **React.js** (frontend), and **MySQL** (database), for inbound& outbound call agents built with **Twilio** , **OpenAI API**, **LangChain** , SmartLine is a scalable and efficient solution for businesses looking to automate their operations.

 ---